sinanates17/osu-wiki/wiki/Ranking_Criteria/osu!mania/en.md

 - **Avoid using more than 5 consecutive 1/2 notes.**
 - **Avoid using chords during consecutive 1/2 note patterns.** However, using a chord to begin or to end a pattern is fine.
 - **Avoid chords with more than 2 notes.** This includes long note patterns that involve notes in more than two columns.
+- **For difficulties using island playstyles**, either hand should receive a 2-beat pause before switching islands.
+Faster hand movement is not suitable for players of this difficulty. `+`

 Additional guidelines for *10 key Easy* difficulties:`+`